 Because aschochyta blight is so transient, it’s difficult to time fungicidal treatments properly, but a good general care program can go a long way to helping your grass recover.
 Dethatch and aerate your lawn each year in the fall to increase water penetration and reduce hiding spots for fungal spores.
 Even irrigation throughout the growing season is recommended for grasses of all types, but don’t allow your lawn to get soggy or leave grasses in standing water.

-Frequent, close mowing can increase the visibility of grass with leaf blight, so sharpen your blades and keep your grass at a height of 2 ½ to 3 inches.
+Frequent, close mowing can increase the visibility of grass with leaf blight, so sharpen your blades and keep your grass at a height of 2 ½ to 3 inches (6.5 to 7.5 cm.).
 Reducing mowing frequency will give grass more time to heal between cuttings, reducing the opportunities for pathogens to enter the blades.
 Applying a balanced fertilizer can help strengthen grass, but avoid large applications of nitrogen, especially in the spring – excessive nitrogen increases the growth of new, succulent foliage that will require more frequent cutting.